Insider Guide to Athens 2023

 Taste – Restaurants in Athens

-One of the most popular types of restaurants in Athens is the taverna, which is a casual dining establishment that serves traditional Greek dishes such as moussaka, a layered dish made with eggplant, meat, and a béchamel sauce, and dolmades, which are grape leaves stuffed with rice, herbs, and sometimes meat.
-These restaurants are often family-owned and operated, providing a warm and welcoming atmosphere for visitors to enjoy a meal.
+Tavernas, in particular, are quite popular in Athens.
+These casual dining establishments serve classic Greek dishes like moussaka – a scrumptious layered dish made with eggplant, meat, and béchamel sauce – and dolmades, which are grape leaves stuffed with rice, herbs, and occasionally meat.
+Typically family-owned and operated, these eateries offer a warm and welcoming ambiance for visitors to enjoy a meal.

 Insider Guide to Athens